olivia-mauger/tutorials/docs/source/arrays.rst

 ``IndexOutOfBoundsException``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Although **exceptions** will be covered in detail in a later tutorial, it is important to note a common exception you might run into when working with arrays.
+Although **exceptions** will be covered in detail in a :ref:`later tutorial<Exceptions>`, it is important to note a common exception you might run into when working with arrays.
 In basic terms, an exception is a runtime error that is thrown when the program runs.
 An ``IndexOutOfBoundsException`` is thrown when you try to access/create/use/reference an index that does not exist (i.e. a negative index or an index that is greater than the size of the array).
 For example, consider the code below:

 .. code-block:: shadow
     :linenos:

     int[] outOfBounds= int:create[3];

-    for( int i = 0; i < outOfBounds->size; i += 1 )
+    for (int i = 0; i < outOfBounds->size; i += 1)
         outOfBounds[i] = 3*i + 1;

     outOfBounds[4] = 4;